Dr Debbie Sadd

-Debbie Sadd is a Senior Academic in the Department of Events and Leisure within the Faculty of Management at Bournemouth University, where she is the Programme Leader for the B.A.
-(Hons) Event Management programme as well as teaching Strategy and Leadership and Marketing on both the undergraduate and postgraduate Events programmes.
-She also has undertaken guest lectures within Sports Management programmes both in the UK and overseas.
+Debbie Sadd is the Head of Department for the new Department of People & Organisation within the Faculty of Management at Bournemouth University, where she teaches Strategy and Leadership on both the undergraduate and postgraduate programmes.
+She also has undertaken guest lectures within other Management programmes both in the UK and overseas.
 Debbie’s PhD used both Sydney and Barcelona as case studies to develop a framework of best practice for London 2012 in relation to stakeholder identification.
 Her current research interests include the social impacts of events, urban regeneration opportunities from events, stakeholder management, and legacy planning.
-Other activities include being part of the ESRC funded Sports Tourism initiative (STORMING) to undertake research into Sports Tourism opportunities and challenges, and the F.A.M.E. framework of event evaluation (HEIF Funded) and the FestiM project using social media to measure event reach...
-Volunteering is another area of interest as Debbie often volunteers at major sporting events in the UK as well as being the University link with two major events in the UK where she has helped design and manage their volunteering programmes on behalf of the University.
-More recently she has been involved in commercial training for organisations in relation to improving their mobile marketing initiatives and is a regular contributor to both the BU Festival of Learning and the Festival of Enterprise.more
+Other activities include being part of the ESRC funded Sports Tourism initiative (STORMING) to undertake research into Sports Tourism opportunities and challenges, and the F.A.M.E. framework of event evaluation (HEIF Funded) and the FestiM project using social media to measure event reach.
+Volunteering is another area of interest as Debbie often volunteers at major sporting events in the UK as well as being the University link with two major events in the UK where she has helped design and manage their volunteering programmes on behalf of the University...
+More recently she has been involved in commercial training for organisations in relation to improving their mobile marketing initiatives and is a regular contributor to both the BU Festival of Learning and the Festival of Enterprise.
+She is a Virgin Mentor as part of the Virgin Start Up entrepreneur scheme.more

 - Sadd, D., 2014.
 “Events as strategic marketing tools in shopping centres”.
 Event Management: an international journal, 18 (3), 357-367.